Get Ready Program

 REQUIREMENTS FOR GET READY

-Students in Get Ready will enroll in at two one-credit courses and are required to participate in all aspects of the program.
-To enroll in the University of Delaware in the fall, students must successfully complete the program.
+Students are required to participate in all aspects of the program.
+To enroll in the University of Delaware in the fall, students must complete the Get Ready program.
 Successful completion is dependent on:

 Attending and participating in class